-The movements hammers are meant to be bent into final position.
-It should be positioned so the tops of the hammer heads are about 1/4 inch or 1/2 inch down from the chime block itself, and the heads should rest about 1/8 inch away from the rod it will strike.
-You bend the hammer wires as to make the head about 1/8 away from the chime rod.
-This spacing between the head and the rod is so it will not thud or double hit.
-Down the line, do one hammer at a time, until you can lift it with your finger and drop it to a crisp sound note.
-If you just do each hammer head so it sounds good down the line, you will have a nice song at the very end.
+A mechanical clock movement has hammers that need to be bent into their final position.
+The clock-chime hammer position should be so the tops of the hammer heads are about 1/4 inch down from the chime block.
+The hammers need to be 1/8 inch away from the rod when at rest.
+In other words, bend the hammer wires so the head is 1/8 away from the chime rod.
+This spacing between the head and the rod is so it will not thud or double strike.